 Original Photographer Unknown

 This is a photograph of the crew of the HMCS Brandon in WWII.
 My father, E.A.
 3/c Glen Johnston, served aboard this Flower class corvette doing convoy escort duty.
 He is seen standing directly behind the second seated officer from the left.
 The captain of the ship was fondly referred to as the "Old Man".
+Dad said that he was a fine captain of the ship.
 He is in the front row, seated, 3rd from the left.

 All of the HMCS Brandon's crew were Naval Reserves.
 The officers have the identifying "wavy stripes and square curl" on the sleeves of their jackets.
 In a twist of fate the regular navy officers had been withdrawn to shore duty as they awaited the building of 2 Canadian destroyers for the "big battle" between Allied and German battleships.
 This meant that most of the Canadian corvettes and frigates were manned by RCN Reserves.
 Ironically the "big battle" turned out to be the corvettes vs. the Nazi submarines, and the regular navy missed out on just about everything except shuffling papers on shore where they were said to be very effective.

 Frigates were essentially longer corvettes with 2 engines instead of one.
 They were introduced after the corvettes.